nuuuwan/news_lk3_data/README.md

 *2024-02-01 10:03:00* · [`adaderanalk`](https://www.adaderana.lk/news/96906/tri-forces-personnel-deployed-to-hospitals-amidst-health-strike) · `en`

-Tri-force personnel have been deployed to the hospitals across the country today (Feb.01) amidst the ongoing health strike, depending on the requirements at each facility.
+In response to the island-wide strike by trade unions in the health sector, tri-force personnel have been deployed to the state hospitals across the country today (Feb.01) the ongoing health strike, depending on the requirements at each facility.

-Defence Ministry said the decision was taken to ensure that daily hospital functions remain uninterrupted by the ongoing strike launched by health sector workers over allowances.
+Defence Ministry said the decision was taken to make sure that daily hospital functions are not disrupted by the ongoing strike launched by health sector workers over allowances.

-Health services have reportedly been crippled at hospitals after 72 health sector trade unions launched an island-wide strike at 6.30 a.m. today to urge the government to address the issues concerning allowances without delay.

-It is understood that the doctors’ unions and the All Ceylon Nurses’ Union have not joined the strike action.
-However, they have vowed to resort to a trade union action if no response is received to their suggestions and demands.

-On January 08, the Cabinet of Ministers approved President Ranil Wickremesinghe’s proposal to double the DAT allowance paid to government doctors, raising it from Rs.
-35,000 to Rs.
-70,000.
+Sri Lanka Army said it has dispatched its troops to the National Hospital of Sri Lanka (NHSL), National Eye Hospital, Dental Hospital Colombo, Homagama Base Hospital, Kalubowila Teaching Hospital, Mirigama Base Hospital, District General Hospital Avissawella, Kurunegala Teaching Hospital and a number of other state health facilities for uninterrupted provision of essential medical services to the public.

 ...